ansible/ansible/docsite/rst/guide_rax.rst

    specifying your username and API key as environment variables or passing them as module arguments.

-Here is a basic example of provisioning a instance in ad-hoc mode mode:
+Here is a basic example of provisioning a instance in ad-hoc mode:

 .. code-block:: bash